 DBEDT annually reviews end-of-year reports filed by enrolled companies to determine if they have met EZ Program requirements in job creation and retention, or revenue increases for agricultural companies.
-If a reporting company has met the requirements of the program, DBEDT issues a letter of "Certification," and the company may then file with the State Department of Taxation (DOTAX) for GET exemption and non-refundable income tax benefits on eligible income (Form N-756 - see Appendix D).
+If a reporting company meets the requirements of the program, DBEDT issues a letter of "Certification," and the company may then file with the State Department of Taxation (DOTAX) for GET exemption and non-refundable income tax benefits on eligible income (Form N-756 - see Appendix D).
 If a company does not file an end-of-year report with DBEDT, the company may not claim any GET exemption or non-refundable income tax credits for that tax year with DOTAX.
+However, county and contractor GET exemption benefits are available to all currently enrolled EZ companies regardless of their meeting or not meeting program requirements.

-It should be noted that significant statistical information for 2016 is based on information provided by reporting companies in 2016, regardless if the company is on a calendar or fiscal tax year.
+It should be noted that significant statistical information for 2021 is based on information provided by reporting companies in 2021, regardless if the company is on a calendar or fiscal tax year.
 The number of reporting companies is less than the number of enrolled companies due to a number of companies not submitting their end-of-year reports.
-To improve our program tracking, efforts are already underway to encourage enrolled EZ companies to submit their end-of-year reports regardless of whether or not they have met the EZ Program requirements for tax incentives.
+To improve our program tracking, efforts have been underway to encourage enrolled EZ companies to submit their end-of-year reports regardless of whether or not they have met the EZ Program requirements for tax incentives.

-Total Number of Enrolled Enterprise Zone Companies by Industry Statewide, 2016
+Total Number of Enrolled Enterprise Zone Companies by Industry Statewide, 2021\

-^{}Note: in this report we use "industry" as synonymous with "business activity," the term used in HRS 209D.
+\Note: in this report we use "industry" as synonymous with "business activity," the term used in HRS 209D.